On the geometry of rod packings in the 3-torus: The standard rods plus another rod

-We now set up some notation.
-As in the previous subsection, we will denote by $M$ and $M'$ the following compact 3-manifolds:
+As in the previous subsection, we will denote by $M$ and $M'$ the compact 3-manifolds of equations~\eqref{Eqn:M} and~\eqref{Eqn:Mprime}.
 We will prove \refthm{Anannular} by contradiction.
 So suppose it does not hold.
 Then there is an essential annulus in $M$, which will be denoted by $A_e$.
 Denote the two connected components of $\partial A_e$ by $(\partial A_e)_1$ and $(\partial A_e)_2$ respectively.

 \begin{lemma} Both boundary components $(\partial A_e)_1$ and $(\partial A_e)_2$ of the essential annulus must be nontrivial loops that lie in the same torus boundary component of $M$. \end{lemma}

 \begin{proof} First note that $(\partial A_e)_1$ and $(\partial A_e)_2$ are nontrivial loops in $\partial M$, for if $(\bdy A_e)_j$ bounds a disc on $\bdy M$, then slightly pushing the disc off of $\bdy M$ gives a compressing disc for $A_e$, contradicting the assumption that $A_e$ is essential.